NEWBERRY RD:

 NEWBERRY ROAD BRIDGE |

 Newberry Road bridge is located just west of Durand about halfway to the town of Bancroft.
-This bridge scene will be situated in the middle of a six foot long, 18 inch deep module.
+This bridge scene will be situated in the middle of a six foot long, 18-inch-deep module.
 This bridge has seen a lot of repairs through the years from both the City of Durand and the Grand Trunk Western.
 On many occasions the road has been closed for one reason or another from fire damage to automobile accidents.

 The Newberry Road module uses my new veneered high side module fascia technique which will save an enormous amount of time for scenes featuring tracks traveling thru a cut.
 It will also eliminate any visible seam.
 Here it is below with roadbed and bus wires installed waiting for track.